AEB-labs/docs-trade-compliance/docs/Risk Assessment/basic-concepts-and-terms/reference-data.md

 next:
   description: ''
 ---
-The following data is used to identify an existing questionnaire for a business transaction from a host system:
+The following data is used to identify an existing questionnaire for a business transaction from a partner system:

 * client identification code (client in Trade Compliance Management)
-* host system ID
+* partner system ID
-* technical ID of the business transaction in the host system
+* technical ID of the business transaction in the partner system
 * [questionnaire template](doc:questionnaire-templates) ID